Princess Adalbert of Prussia

-Princess Adelaide of Saxe-Meiningen (Adelaide Erna Caroline Marie Elisabeth; 16 August 1891 – 25 April 1971), later Princess Adalbert of Prussia, was a daughter of Prince Frederick John of Saxe-Meiningen and his wife Countess Adelaide of Lippe-Biesterfeld.
+Princess Adelaide of Saxe-Meiningen (Adelaide Erna Caroline Marie Elisabeth; 16 August 1891 – 25 April 1971), later Princess Adalbert of Prussia, was the daughter of Prince Frederick John of Saxe-Meiningen and Countess Adelaide of Lippe-Biesterfeld.

 Family

 Adelaide (original Adelheid)'s father Prince Frederick was a younger son of George II of Saxe-Meiningen by his second wife Feodora of Hohenlohe-Langenburg.
 She had five siblings, including Prince George, a prisoner of war killed during World War II, and Prince Bernard.

 Adelaide's mother, also named Adelaide, was the eldest child of Ernst, Count of Lippe-Biesterfeld, who was the Regent of the principality of Lippe for seven years (1897–1904).

 Marriage

 On 3 August 1914, at the beginning of World War I, Adelaide married Prince Adalbert of Prussia at Wilhelmshaven, Schleswig-Holstein, Germany.
 He was the third son of Kaiser William II of Germany.
 Adelaide's father would die within a month, on 23 August 1914.
 Less than a month after their marriage, Prince Adalbert was reported to have been killed in battle in Brussels.
 This was only a rumor however, and the prince had been unharmed.
 In March 1915, he was promoted to Captain in the navy and Major in the army.

 She and Prince Adalbert had three children: